-- Nationally, England and Wales used to have the same regulations; now Wales is in the process of moving to its own legislation regarding mandatory registration and licensing.
+- Nationally, England and Wales used to have the same regulations; now Wales has its own legislation regarding mandatory registration and licensing for all property managers.
 You also need to be aware of amendments to consumer rights, planning laws and building regulations, all of which can vary from area to area, making it incredibly difficult for landlords who have properties in different parts of the UK to keep track of what’s required in each area.

 There really is a huge amount for you to keep up to date with and if you miss something and fall foul of the law, it could result in fines and even prosecution.